 Note: The Alvarado Campground, known as one of the best on the trail, is currently closed for construction, but should re-open in May 2007.
 This campground will have 3 large horse sites, reservations are required.
 To reach the Alvarado Campsite, travel 3 miles south on State Hwy 69 from Westcliffe.
 Turn west onto County Rd.
 140 and travel 7 miles to the campground.

 If youre in the area, make sure to eat at the Alpine Lodge – its a great meal.

 To reach the Lake Creek Campground from Westcliffe head north on SR69 for 11 miles to CR198.
 Head west on CR198 for 3 miles west to the campground.
 Campground has 11 campsites and is accessible by small RVs.
 It would still be possible to access the trail from the Alvarado Campground - it is in the northern part of the trail.

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Rainbow Trail is the 12th most popular dirt bike trail of all 93 dirt biking rides in Colorado.
+Overall, Rainbow Trail is the 9th most popular dirt bike trail of all 93 dirt biking rides in Colorado.
 Several of the better dirt bike trails are nearby Rainbow Trail including Texas Creek ORV Area, Fourmile Riding Area and Otto Mears Toll Road.